thefrontiergroup/standards/README.md

 # Standards

-The standards to which code produced by The Frontier Group complies.
-Plus use pull requests to propose changes and additions to the standards documents.
+The standards to which code produced by [The Frontier Group](http://www.thefrontiergroup.com.au) complies.
+Please use pull requests to propose changes and additions to the Standards documents.

 ## Table of Contents